Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 canu generate network config -a TDS --csm 1.7 --custom-config custom_switch_config.yaml --edge Arista --sls-file sls_input_file.json --ccj surtur-ccj.json --folder output (--enable-nmn-isolation --nmn-pvlan <pvid>)
 ```

-#### Step 3: Validate the generated switch configuration against the network switches
+#### Validate the generated switch configuration against the network switches

 * TDS style systems have the management nodes plugged directly into the spine switches, most will only have a single leaf-bmc switch.
 * Systems that use the "Full" architecture will have the management nodes plugged into the leaf switches.